JankMajesty/VDT_CBtest/pages/themes.md

       </div>
       <div class="carousel-caption">
         <h5>General P.G.T.
 Beauregard</h5>
-        <p>General P.G.T Beauregard was urged by both Robert E. Lee and President Johnson to swear an oath of loyalty to the new nation and was later pardoned by the President.
-He opposed many Reconstruction policies, as well as the political autonomy of former slaves.</p>
+        <p>Despite swearing an oath to the new nation and receiving a pardon from the President, General P.G.T Beauregard opposed many Reconstruction policies, as well as the political autonomy of former slaves.</p>
       </div>
     </div>
   </div>